Maestro-111/movies-search-system/README.md

 ## Abstract
 This is a Django web app that allows user searching for their favorite movies.
 Also, for each movie system will provide up to 10 recommendations.

+Also, users can create their playlist and based on movies in playlist they will get up to 10 recommendations.

 Right now database, which is SQLite, contains around 25k movies.

 <img width="1300" alt="teaser" src="./figure/sample.PNG">